 My research has concluded that it originated from this article on Natural News.

-The article is filled with anecdotal evidence, opinion, and no scientific studies or information to back up anything.
+The article is filled with anecdotal evidence, opinion, and no scientific studies or information to back up the claims.

-The author of the article brings up that ascorbic acid is used as a preservative to keep bacteria in apple juice from over-multiplying and spoiling the product.1 Yes, this is one of the only statements in the article based on fact.
-Acids can be used to lower the pH of food products to keep bacteria growth to a minimum.
+The author of the article brings up that ascorbic acid is used as a preservative to keep bacteria in apple juice from overgrowing and spoiling the product.1 Yes, this is one of the only statements in the article based on fact.
+Acids can be used as a preservative to lower the pH of food products to keep bacteria growth to a minimum.
 Many bacteria have a difficult time surviving in a low pH environment, which is why vinegar, lime and lemon juice, and ascorbic acid which all have a low pH are used as preservatives.
 You lower pH in canning to prevent the serious medical condition botulism.
-Botulism is caused by ingesting toxins produced from the bacteria Clostridium botulinum which thrives in an anaerobic (without oxygen), dark, elevated pH environment.2 Does this mean that L-ascorbic acid ingested would eliminate the probiotic bacteria in the intestines?
+Botulism is caused by ingesting toxins produced from the bacteria Clostridium botulinum which thrives in an anaerobic (without oxygen), dark, elevated pH environment.2 Does this mean that L-ascorbic acid ingested would reduce colonies of probiotic bacteria in the intestines?

 Now I do recommend that if you are taking a probiotic supplement that it would be best that you take it away from any synthetic L-ascorbic acid supplement because of the possible slight decrease of pH in the stomach might kill some of the probiotic bacteria (which is why I recommend you take probiotics away from meals as well).
 I also recommend that you do not take a probiotic supplement at the same time as ingesting any acidic food, or during/after a meal.
 The best time to take a probiotic is three to four hours after eating, when stomach acid is at its lowest point, with a glass of nonchlorinated (diluted chlorine may reduce probiotic colonies it is antimicrobial) water.
 Bedtime is a good example of an optimal intake time for most people.

 Synthetic L-ascorbic acid is not sourced from corn syrup.
-It is sourced from corn dextrose fermentation that is very different.
-5 Now one thing the author of the article got correct is that most synthetic L-ascorbic acid is sourced from GMO corn.
-More than likely there is no genetically modified protein or Bacillus thuringiensis toxin (BT toxin) in the final L-ascorbic acid product, therefore very few probiotic bacteria, if any, would be eliminated from the GMO produced L-ascorbic acid.
+It is sourced from corn dextrose fermentation which is a very different product.7 Now one thing the author of the article got correct is that most synthetic L-ascorbic acid is sourced from genetically modified corn.
+However, more than likely there is no genetically modified protein or Bacillus thuringiensis toxin (BT toxin) in the final L-ascorbic acid product, therefore very few probiotic bacteria, if any, would be harmed by the genetically modified produced L-ascorbic acid.
 Finally, I do not recommend genetically modified sourced L-ascorbic acid products anyway.
 I recommend Nutribiotic sodium ascorbate, C-Salts, LipoNaturals vitamin C, and Doctor’s Best Quali-C which are all non genetically modified corn sourced.

-Finally, Dr. Linus Pauling and a multitude of scientific studies have proved that synthetic L-ascorbic acid is safe.
-6 If you want to take “natural” vitamin C, I recommend it.
-I believe for most people this it is the preferred method of ingesting vitamin C. However, I wish people would stop slandering synthetic L-ascorbic acid (for example intravenous cancer treatments and pulsed dosing for acute viral infections) is harmful.
+Finally, the work of Dr. Linus Pauling and a multitude of scientific studies have proved that synthetic L-ascorbic acid is effective.8 If you want to ingest natural whole food sources of vitamin C, I recommend it.
+I believe for most people this it is the preferred method of ingesting vitamin C. However, I wish people would stop slandering that synthetic L-ascorbic acid (for example intravenous cancer treatments and pulsed dosing for acute viral infections) is harmful.

 - http://pubs.acs.org/cen/science/8045/8045sci2.html ↩